 For those on a more limited budget, this 15.6-inch AOC monitor checks in at under $100 and still has what you need for a quick on-the-go setup, sporting an HD, 60Hz screen with a 5ms response time.

-Theis designed to work with a single USB-3 connection with DisplayLink, and lacks other input connections, but you can pay a little more for a USB-C connection if you like.
+The AOC 16-inch 1659FWU is designed to work with a single USB-3 connection with DisplayLink, and lacks other input connections, but you can pay a little more for a USB-C connection if you like.
 There’s both a flip out stand an option to wall mount if you want.
 The DisplayLink tech works with both PC and Mac, and can support multiple monitors if necessary.